 Translorial strives to bring interesting and helpful information to the translator and interpreter community in Northern California and beyond.
 We welcome your feedback and suggestions to improve on our concept.
-Send your ideas and/or comments to the editor.
-If you are asked to write an article for the journal, and are an ATA-certified translator, you’ll not only gain exposure, but you’ll also earn points to help maintain your certification.
+Send your ideas and/or comments If you are asked to write an article for the journal, and are an ATA-certified translator, you’ll not only gain exposure, but you’ll also earn points to help maintain your certification.

 Translorial Submission Guidelines